keil4ni/recipe-analysis/README.md

 At the time of prediction, we will utilize the dataset we've created which contains all of the columns from the ``recipes`` and ``interactions`` files—all of which are related to their corresponding recipes and are referenced in the Introduction.
 To train our model, we will heavily rely on the review and rating columns, both of which originally come from the ``interactions`` csv file.

 ## Baseline Model
 Our baseline model will be looking at predicting time of recipe based on the number of steps.
+In order to do this we are splitting our data into a training and Our baseline model will be looking at predicting time of recipe based on the number of steps.
 In order to do this we are splitting our data into a training and test data set using the features `minutes` and `n_steps`.
 Then, using mean squared regression we predict using the training data.

+Model Type:
+- Linear Regression
+  predict cooking time (`minutes`) from number of steps in the recipe *(`n_steps`)

+Features:
+- Quantitive:
+  `n_steps`
+- Ordinal: None
+- Nominal: None

 Intercept: 35.55